BigDogDaddy90/zebra-tag/README.md

 And that’s all you need to do to join your friends and start playing laser tag!

-NOTE I AM NOT RESPONSIBLE OR LIABLE FOR ANY TROUBLE THI MAY GRT YOU IN.
+NOTE I AM NOT RESPONSIBLE OR LIABLE FOR ANY TROUBLE THI MAY GET YOU IN.
 USE AT OWN RISK!